Churches that THRIVE for Racial Justice

 The THRIVE Team of Directors

-Kevin D. Dougherty is associate professor of sociology at Baylor University, Waco, Texas where he is an award-winning teacher and researcher.
+Kevin D. Dougherty is professor of sociology at Baylor University, Waco, Texas where he is an award-winning teacher and researcher.
 He has studied and written about religious affiliation, religious participation, racial diversity in religious organizations, as well as congregational growth and decline.
 His published research appears in leading academic journals and has been featured in major news outlets.

 Alexis Tardy joined the Alliance staff in the summer of 2023, working with our THRIVE cohort.
 Before returning to Indianapolis in 2020, Alexis led as the Program Director at Faith and For the Sake of All, where she organized trainings and workshops to end racial disparities in Saint Louis.
 While in St. Louis, Alexis was deeply impacted by the protest in Ferguson following the death of Michael Brown, Jr. As a consultant for Urban Strategies, she mentored youth and worked with families and community leaders in Ferguson, Missouri.
 Alexis earned a Bachelor of Science degree in Public Affairs at Indiana University-Purdue University Indianapolis and a Master of Divinity degree from Eden Theological Seminary in Saint Louis, Missouri.
 She is currently pursuing a Doctor of Ministry in Womanist Preaching degree at Memphis Theological Seminary.